 - Enneagram Testing

 - Big 5 Personality Traits

 - The Predictive Index

-Each tool varies in methodology, delivery, interpretation, and structure but all are designed to better further self-awareness and the collective understanding of the people that make up your teams.
+Each tool varies in methodology, delivery, interpretation, and structure, but all are designed to better self-awareness and the collective understanding of the people who make up your teams.
 Each test has a certain overlap with one another and can deliver effective results.

 The graphic and table below attempt to find similarities between the different psychometric tests listed in this article.